EC seeks urgent hearing of plea seeking release of EVMs preserved under SC order

 In its petition, the Election Commission submitted that voting machines and voter verified paper audit trail machines, or VVPATs, used in the Assembly polls were lying unused.
 They were being preserved in accordance with a Supreme Court order passed on April 27, the Election Commission said.

 The VVPAT machines are seen as a way to ensure credibility in the voting process.
-Voting machines connected to VVPAT dispense a slip with the symbol of the party the voter has chosen on the EVM, which proves that the machine has recorded the vote..
+Voting machines connected to VVPAT dispense a slip with the symbol of the party the voter has chosen on the EVM, which proves that the machine has recorded the vote.

 In its April order, the Supreme Court had relaxed the time limit for filing of petitions challenging election of candidates in the Assembly polls.
 The voting machines and VVPAT machines used in the polls have been preserved as they could be used as evidence during the hearing of such pleas.

-Four states of West Bengal, Tamil Nadu, Assam, Kerala and the Union Territories Delhi and Puducherry went to polls earlier this year.
+Four states of West Bengal, Tamil Nadu, Assam, Kerala and the Union Territories of Puducherry went to polls earlier this year.
+Elections to the Delhi Assembly were held in February 2020.

 On Wednesday, Election Commission’s counsel Vikas Singh demanded that a timeline should be fixed for filing of pleas related to these polls.
 Singh told the court that the machines would be needed for upcoming Assembly elections in Uttar Pradesh, Uttarakhand and Punjab, according to PTI.